Beorhthelm of Stafford: Early sources

-An early-eleventh-century Anglo-Saxon litany mentions a confessor as 'Sancte Byrhthelm', while a list of saints' resting-places put together by Hugh Candidus in Peterborough in the twelfth century and is thought to have drawn on earlier sources places 'sanctus Berthelmus martyr' in 'Stefford'.
+An early-eleventh-century Anglo-Saxon litany mentions a confessor as 'Sancte Byrhthelm', while a list of saints' resting-places put together by Hugh Candidus in Peterborough Abbey in the twelfth century and thought to have drawn on earlier sources places 'sanctus Berthelmus martyr' in 'Stefford'.
 Several churches were dedicated to him in the Middle Ages, and Alan Thacker has argued that these dedications date back to the tenth century, though the evidence is only circumstantial.

 Hagiography

 The earliest account of Beorhtelm's life is a Vita Bertellini, found in the Nova Legenda Angliae printed in 1516 by Wynkyn de Worde, but scholars agree that this is based on a lost manuscript and that the text as we have it originated around the twelfth century.
 Bertram is said to have lived some time in the eighth century.
 The son of a Mercian king, he was a friend and pupil of Saint Guthlac.
 After Guthlac's death around 715, Beorthelm established a hermitage on the peninsula named Betheney.
 This account shows the conflation with the story of Beorhthelm with that of Beccel, a minor character in the Vita sancti Guthlaci (added into the account of Bertram via a now-lost adaptation of the Vita composed by Peter of Blois in the twelfth century).
 Bertram is said to have converted many to Christianity, and reputedly was able to work miraculous cures through his prayers.
-The ill-will of jealous detractors led him to relocate to Ilam, in Dovedale, Derbyshire, where he eventually died.
+The ill-will of jealous detractors led him to relocate to Ilam, in Dovedale, where he eventually died.
 The most unusual miracle in this vita is the following story (as translated by Lindy Brady):Bertellin, of pious, royal, and English descent, noble in lineage and appearance, even nobler in his orthodox faith, not wanting to stain his life with the wantonness of his father, he crossed the sea.
 And after he had stayed with a certain Irish king, he earned the favour of his affection more than any other man.
 But since for the sake of greater future penance, our Father—you who are in heaven—sometimes does not prevent some men from sinning, Bertellin was pierced by love for the king’s daughter, and he carried her off into a part of England since she was pregnant.
 (I mention this so that sinners will be familiar with the cause of his miraculous penance.)
 When they were hiding in the thick woods, as you might expect, behold! the time for giving birth appeared, then the end to the pain, and a river of grief followed for them.
 Oh, how mournful is childbirth!
-When Bertellin was seeking out the necessary aid of a midwife, the woman, together with her newborn, died in the teeth of wolves.)This scene is thought to be depicted on the medieval fonts of the Church of the Holy Cross in Ilam, Staffordshire, and of Tissington church.
+When Bertellin was seeking out the necessary aid of a midwife, the woman, together with her newborn, died in the teeth of wolves.)This scene is thought to be depicted on the medieval fonts of the Church of the Holy Cross, Ilam in Staffordshire, and of St Mary's Church, Tissington in Derbyshire.